Course Sequence

 US History & Geography: Gilded Age to Present (HC7) +

-Description: This Social Studies course reviews the settlement of the colonies and the American Revolution, westward expansion, the Civil War, and Reconstruction.
+This Social Studies course reviews the settlement of the colonies and the American Revolution, westward expansion, the Civil War, and Reconstruction.
 Students will examine the major turning points in American history from the Industrial Revolution through the 20th century.
 Students will evaluate the effect on major national developments of the expanding role of the federal government and the federal courts; the balance of power between the right of the individual and states' rights; the continuing struggle between minority rights and majority power; the emergence of a modern corporate economy; the impact of technology; and the role of the United States as a major world power.

 Number of Credits: 1